eduardotlc/jupyterlab_ariakedark_theme/README.md

 ## Contributing
----

-To make personal customizations to the theme, edit de /style/variables.css file, and then run the development install steps listed bellow.
+To make personal customizations to the theme, edit the [variables.css](./style/variables.css) file, and then run the development install steps listed bellow.

-Feel free to make any optimization and pull request, this theme is still under development and any contribution is very much appreciated.
+Feel free to make [pending](./TODO.md) or other optimizations and pull requests, this theme is still under development and any contribution is very much appreciated.

 ### Development install